MartinCote1978/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-For each row with an 'NA' value for the 'steps' variable, retrieve the mean value for that time intervals and insert it for that observations.
+For each row with an 'NA' value for the 'steps' variable, retrieve the mean value for that specific time intervals (using the analysis when all 'NA' values are ignored) and insert it for that specific observation.
+The same process is applied for all rows (i.e. observations) matching that criteria.

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.